Ed-Fi-Exchange-OSS/Assessment-Loaders/README.md

 - Sample data files are included, and the packages look to those relative paths for the two required files (AsessmentResults and StudentBySchol)

 - To run, assign the following Variables in the Package:
-	NWEA: Open variable and assign the values for below variables:
+  - NWEA: Open variable and assign the values for below variables:
-	NWEAFileFolder:  To the NWEA root folder where the 2 sub folders exists.
+  - NWEAFileFolder:  To the NWEA root folder where the 2 sub folders exists.
-	NWEAResultsFilePath: To one of the AssessmentResults file in sub folders.
+  - NWEAResultsFilePath: To one of the AssessmentResults file in sub folders.
-	NWEAStudentsFilePath: To one of the StudentsBySchool file in sub folders.
+  - NWEAStudentsFilePath: To one of the StudentsBySchool file in sub folders.

+## Legal Information

+Copyright 2018, Delaware Department of Education